-The GivingTuesday Data Collaborative is growing into a Global Data Lab, working with partners across sectors and borders to understand the drivers and impacts of generosity, explore giving behaviors and patterns, and use data to inspire more giving around the world.
+The GivingTuesday Data Commons works with partners across sectors and borders to understand the drivers and impacts of generosity, explore giving behaviors and patterns, and use data to inspire more giving around the world.
 Through our data work, we identify + share innovative practices that can help grow generosity.
 With over 60 contributing partners and 40 global data labs, the initiative is the largest philanthropic data collaboration ever built.

 The project began when we asked US-based giving platforms to share their online donation results for the day of GivingTuesday so we could try to understand how much money was being donated on the day itself.
 After gathering data on GivingTuesday donations from payment processors, giving platforms, the government (990 data, workplace giving), social media, and nonprofits, it became apparent that with the quantity and diversity of data available, that we could learn much more about giving—the drivers behind it, the behaviors around it, and what might inspire more of it—not just on GivingTuesday, but year round.